Making Sense of Psychiatric Diagnosis: Understanding the DSM-5, by Ashley L. Peterson and guest contributors, is available from:

 “This book does an amazing job breaking down various mental illnesses and I highly recommend it for everyone.” – Sandy Pace, author of Your Mental Health and You, Goodreads

 “It’s not often writers can make psychiatry easy to understand, engaging and useful all in one go.
 But Ashley has managed to do just this, covering and exploring the issues around mental illness diagnosis and the criteria with which individuals are assessed against.
-She covers the topics thoroughly and makes highly relevant, extremely thought-provoking points throughout.” – excerpt from Caz at Invisibly Me
+She covers the topics thoroughly and makes highly relevant, extremely thought-provoking points throughout.” – Caz, Invisibly Me

 “Ashley’s book can be summarized as, “The DSM-5 for Dummies.”
-I wish I had this book when I was in graduate school because it would have made understanding mental illness much easier!
+I wish I had this book when I was in graduate school because it would have made understanding mental illness much easier.” – Johnzelle Anderson LPC, Panoramic Counseling

 - Autumn Skies from Autumn Skies Blog